DavidVorick/CodeCommit/UserSpecification.md

 # User Specification

 This is a specification for a tool that uses agentic workflows to assist with programming tasks.
-This tool offers multiple agentic flows, each with its own objective.
+This tool offers multiple workflows, each with its own objective.
 All workflows are implemented by the 'code-commit' binary.

 ## Project Design